WeblateOrg/weblate/docs/faq.rst

 When accessing the site I get Bad Request (400) error
 -----------------------------------------------------

-This is most likely caused by not properly configured :setting:`ALLOWED_HOSTS`.
+This is most likely caused by an improperly configured :setting:`ALLOWED_HOSTS`.
 It needs to contain all hostnames you want to access your Weblate.
 For example:

 .. code-block:: python